Margaret of Anhalt-Köthen: Life

-Margaret was a daughter of Prince Waldemar VI from his marriage to Margaret of Schwarzburg-Blankenburg (1464–1539), a daughter of Count Günther XXXVI of Schwarzburg-Blankenburg.
+Margaret was a daughter of Prince Waldemar VI from his marriage to Countess Margaret of Schwarzburg-Blankenburg (1464–1539), a daughter of Count Günther XXXVI of Schwarzburg-Blankenburg.

 On 13 November 1513 she married the later Elector John the Steadfast of Saxony (1468–1532) in Torgau.
 She was his second wife.
 His brother Frederick III was unhappy about John marrying Margaret, because she was from a relatively minor princely family.
 For Frederick, this was his reason to their joint rule and divide the country.
 Margaret's brother, Wolfgang, was the second prince in the Empire, after Frederick III, who converted to Lutheranism.
 The poet Philip Engelbrecht dedicated an epithalamium to John and Margaret in 1514.
 John was devoted his wife and loved her dearly.

 Margaret died in 1521 in her residence in Weimar, four years before her husband became Elector of Saxony.
 She was buried in the City Church of St. Peter und Paul in Weimar.